Skip to main content

 Frequently Asked Questions

-How many carats are in one long ton exactly?
+How many carats are in a long ton?

 Conversion Tips & Tricks